Vietnam War casualties: North Vietnamese and Viet Cong military casualties

 The PAVN/VC forces suffered around 600,000 wounded during the war, and prior to the 1975 spring offensive, lost at least 26,880 soldiers taken prisoner - being released after the 1973 Peace Accords.
 Additionally, according to the U.S. military, they also lost up to 101,511 personnel as defectors due to the Chieu Hoi program, but one analyst speculates that less than 25% of those were genuine.

-United States armed forces
+United States military

 Casualties as of 4 May 2021: